 Senior Secondary Geography has two (2) interrelated strands: Geographic Knowledge and Understanding and Geographic Inquiry and Skills.
 These strands are used to organise the geography learning from Foundation to Year 12.
 In Geography, the two strands build on students' learning from the Foundation to Year 10 Geography curriculum.
 These two strands will be integrated in flexible and meaningful ways into THREE (3) units of study, each of which includes ONE (1) depth study:

 • Unit 1: Sustainable Places

-Depth study: Challenges faced in a megacity in a developing country o A. Anthropogenic climate change, OR o B. Initiatives to address land cover change
+Depth study: Challenges faced in a megacity in a developing country

 • Unit 2: Human Impact on Land Cover Change

 Depth study: EITHER